-A supply chain attack is also a type of cyberattack that seeks to infiltrate in an organization’s or enterprise’s database via abusing network vulnerabilities.
-These cyberattacks exploits vulnerabilities in hardware or software to reach the sensitive data of a government agency or an enterprise.
-Supply chain attacks are generally occurs with malicious code snippets and similar to that with malicious programs included in software updates.
-On the other hand, supply chain attacks can also be carried out by a physical component that is provided from the 3rd party supplier.
+A supply chain attack is also a type of cyberattack that seeks to infiltrate an organization’s or enterprise’s database by abusing network vulnerabilities.
+These cyberattacks exploit vulnerabilities in hardware or software to access the sensitive data of a government agency or enterprise.
+Supply chain attacks generally occur with malicious code snippets or malicious programs included in software updates.
+Supply chain attacks can also be carried out by a physical component that is provided by a 3rd party supplier.

 It is possible to categorize supply chain attacks into three types that occurs via hardware, software and firmware.
 Here's what you need to know about the supply chain attack methods cyberattackers prefers.